Backpack to Long Lake

 Added by Evan Thomas

-Moderate, but very scenic backpack of 3.5 miles one way.
-Great campsites next to beautiful Long Lake.
-Great spot to use as a basecamp for enjoyable dayhikes.
+Long Lake via Bishop Pass is a moderate, but very scenic trail of 3 miles one way to great campsites next to beautiful Long Lake.
+This is a great spot to use as a basecamp for enjoyable day hikes.
 Several nearby peaks to climb with varying difficulty.
 Great spot for night-sky photography.
-Duration: 1 Day to a Couple Days, or more.

 The trailhead for Long Lake starts by South Lake outside Bishop, CA. You'll want to take Line Street, which is the 168, West out of Bishop.
 Approximately 14 miles up, you'll want to merge left towards South Lake.
 This junction is well-signed if you keep an eye out for it.
 Head the rest of the way up until the road dead-ends in the overnight hiker parking.